mohamedhoss123/express-template/README.md

 ## run the projct
-use the command `npm run dev` to run the project .
+use the command `pnpm run dev` to run the project .